Today, it might seem like electric scooters were inevitable, and their lightning-fast takeover of the entire world was always meant to happen.

-And yes, it does look quite ridiculous to us now, with our smartphones and 3-D printers and clever sarcasm, thinking we’re so smart and cool and cynical… but we have to understand that the velocipede was nothing short of a revolution in its time, and it’s probably the starting point of the electric scooter revolution that’s raging on today!
-I mean, back in that time, people still rode horses!
-Horses!
+And yes, it may look funny to us now, with our smartphones and 3-D printers, but we have to understand that the velocipede was nothing short of a revolution in its time, and it was probably the starting point of the electric scooter revolution that’s raging on today!
+Remember, back in those days, people still rode horses!

 The first company to mass-produce the early pedal-driven velocipedes was the Michaux company, founded by Pierre Michaux, Pierre Lallement, and the Olivier brothers.
-Velocipedes became so popular, that even academies that educated people on how to ride them appeared, and also indoor locations that provided smooth surfaces specially designed for riding them (the roads were a bit better at that point, but still mostly cobblestone, which is a pain in the buttocks for riding a bike over it, literally).
+Velocipedes became so popular, that even academies that educated people on how to ride them appeared, and indoor locations that provided smooth surfaces specially designed for riding them (the roads were a bit better at that point, but still mostly cobblestone, which was far from ideal).

-Velocipedes were mostly made from wood initially, but advances in metallurgy led to an increased usage of metal in the construction of velociped, and later even the first all-metal velociped.
+Velocipedes were mostly made from wood initially, but advances in metallurgy led to an increased usage of metal in the construction of the velocipede, and later even the first all-metal velocipede.

 As manufacturers realized that larger wheels increased the comfort and the stability of the ride, the wheels started to grow in size, with the final iterations being called the high-wheeler or the “penny-farthing” in England.

 This was also the first device to be officially known as a bicycle.

 The high-wheeler had its fifteen minutes of fame, but while it provided a better ride comfort, the size of the front wheel started getting absurdly high, with the balance of the rider getting shakier and shakier, and injuries being more common and more serious.